 This year tomatillos graced our garden for the first time.
 I wasn’t sure what to expect, but sakes alive have they grown like crazy.
 Tomatillos are a smallish green fruit covered with a paper-like husk.

-For years I’ve made fresh salsa but never salsa verde.
+For years I’d made fresh salsa but never salsa verde.
 Salsa Verde is a tangy, zesty salsa, but usually milder in heat than tomato salsas.

 Next is a quick roasting of the garlic, onion, jalapeños and tomatillos.
 Chop the onion in half, crush the garlic, and leave the jalapeños and tomatillos whole.
 Roast on a baking sheet in a 400°F oven for about 15 minutes, turning all halfway through roasting time.